littlea1/quant_at/README.md

 This project is a collection of Python codes that aim to replicate the Matlab codes for Dr. Ernest Chan's book *Algorithmic Trading*.

+The file names for scripts reflect Dr. Chan's Matlab script names, for example the code for `Ratio.m` is in `Ratio.py`.

+All feedback, comments, pull requests are welcome.

 ## Requirements

 Run `pip install` on